 Amazing homemade Blueberry Donuts in just 30 minutes!
-They’re sweet & crisp on the outside, a cross between a cake donut & an old-fashioned donut on the inside, and packed with blueberry bliss.
+They’re sweet & crisp on the outside, a cross between a cake donut and an old-fashioned donut on the inside, and packed with blueberry flavor.

 Blueberry Donuts